Cigna modified MM 0543 covering orthotic devices and shoes, effective November 15, 2025. Here's what billing teams need to do.

 Indication Status Relevant Codes Notes

-Cranial remolding orthosis for positional/deformational plagiocephaly Covered S1040 Custom fabricated only; criteria must be met
+Cranial remolding for pediatric positional plagiocephaly Covered S1040 Medical necessity criteria must be met; custom fabricated only

 Enter your email to unlock all tables — 100% free